Constanza

 She tossed her phone on the bed.

-The silence made her skin buzz.
-So when her phone rang with a FaceTime from Amara, she hesitated before answering, then pasted on a smile and picked up.
+So when her phone rang with a FaceTime call from Amara, she hesitated before answering.
+She didn’t feel like explaining why she looked disappointed over someone she barely knew.
+After a second, she forced a smile and picked up.

-Amara’s face filled the screen, her hair freshly done in Bantu Knots and her brows already raised.
-“Why do you look like someone just said your favorite author writes like a Wattpad rookie?”
+Amara’s face filled the screen, her hair freshly done in Bantu knots and her brows already raised.
+“You look upset.
+What’s wrong?”

 “I changed my mind,” she shrugged.
 “Didn’t feel like going anymore.”